Ans-Ishfaq/Bookmarks-Application/README.md

 The addEventListener () is an inbuilt function in JavaScript which takes the event to listen for, and <br> a second argument to be called whenever the described event gets fired.
 Any number of event handlers can be added <br> to a single element without overwriting existing event handlers. <br>

 # QuerrySelector: <br>
-The querySelector () method of JavaScript is used for selecting only the first element from the code. <br.
-But what in case we want to retain more than one CSS selector value from the code.
+The querySelector () method of JavaScript is used for selecting only the first element from the code. <br> But what in case we want to retain more than one CSS selector value from the code.
 So, for such a case, we use another method of <br> the Document interface, which is known < as the querySelectorAll () method. <br>

 # Local Storage: <br>
  LocalStorage is a data storage type of web storage.
 This allows the JavaScript sites and apps to store and <br> access the data without any expiration date.
 This means that the data will always be persisted and will not expire. <br> So, data stored in the browser will be available  even after closing the browser window. <br>